-This program is ideal for the certified clinical radiologic science professional whose goal is to move into a leadership position in the profession or achieve a higher degree.
+This program is ideal for the certified clinical radiologic science professional whose goal is to move into an entry-level leadership position in the profession or achieve a higher degree.
 The goal of this program is to nurture and expand the student's leadership, management, and critical thinking skills for growth in radiologic science professions.
-The Associate of Science in Radiologic Science degree is a 16-month online program designed for the working professional.
+The Associate of Science in Radiologic Science degree can be completed in 16 months and is a fully online program designed for the working professional.